PawelHerma/Akademia_DMT_Java/README.md

 # Akademia-DMT---JAVA
-Repozitory with my first programms written in Java while learning on DMT Programming Academy
+Repository with my first programms written in Java while learning on DMT Programming Academy